 Creamy beer cheese dip is made with just a few ingredients and your favorite beer.
 Makes a perfect last minute party food!

 Football season brings out some of the best snacks doesn’t it?
 Great food doesn’t have to take a lot of time either.
-This creamy beer cheese dip was made with ingredients I already had which really made it the perfect game day food.
-I whipped this up in about 20 minutes and I think it was gone in about 10!
+This creamy beer cheese dip was made with ingredients you probably already have which really makes it the perfect game day food.

 What is beer cheese?